Chepodros/Chepodros/README.md

 ## Contact

-For any questions or feedback, please contact us via GitHub Issues or email at [Chepodros@dev.email](mailto:Chepodros@dev.email).
+For any questions or feedback, please contact us via GitHub Issues or email at [Chepodros@gmail.com](mailto:Chepodros@gmail.com).